Hit With An Unexpectedly High Medical Bill, Here's How A Savvy Patient Fought Back

 The bill landed at a collection agency called IC System.
 In a May 23 phone call, Qiu said, a representative offered to slash the remaining bill by 25% if she would just pay that day.

-But Qiu refused, though she could easily afford to pay.
+But Qiu refused, though she could afford to pay.
 She's undaunted by the risk the unpaid bill poses to her credit score, preferring instead to fight the hospital on behalf of other patients who may not have the time or luxury to persist.

 The experience left her feeling as if the hospital offered her a fake discount to reel in her business.
 "I double-checked and tripled-checked with them," Qiu said.
 "They have financial departments that should be verifying this with my insurance company."